rwth-i6/sisyphus/docs/introduction.rst

 Concepts
 ========

-Sisyphus uses an `directed acyclic graph<https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ to define an experiment workflow.
+Sisyphus uses a `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ to define an experiment workflow.
 The "nodes" of the graph are "Jobs" that are executed on a local machine or in a cluster environments and the edges are physical "files" that are passed between jobs.
 This means that all edges leading into the node are the input files to a job, and the outgoing edges are files that the job